Jenny-Hoang/ball_and_pipe_control/README.md

 , [real_world.m](https://github.com/Jenny-Hoang/ball_and_pipe_control/blob/main/real_world.m).
 , [set_pwm.m](https://github.com/Jenny-Hoang/ball_and_pipe_control/blob/main/real_world.m).

-#### q-algorithim
+#### q-algorithim (NEED TO FIX)
 Built from scratch and has multiple parts

 #### ir2y code
 Using the command ir2y(x) to calculate the distance from the bottom of the pipe to the ball. x is the ir reading from time flight sensor.
 X-value  will be calculated by the read_data function.
+Input ir is the length from the top of the pipe to the ball.
+Output y is the length from the bottom of the pipe to the ball. y_top is the length of the pipe.
+In order to calculate the length from the bottom of the pipe to the ball, using the ir_top value and ir value to calculate the distance percentage of the ball.
+Hence, using the length of the pipe, the distance from the bottom of the pipe to the ball is calculated.

 #### read_data code
 * Ask and take data from device as a string value
 * Turn data from a string to a double and then extract the data for the different values
 * All the data is seperated by a special character so extracting the value for each value is easy